 Olympia, WA 98504-2684

-Groups with 5,000 employees or more and employee organizations representing state civil service employees and the Washington Health Benefit Exchange, regardless of the number of employees, will have their application approved or denied through the evaluation criteria described in WAC 182-08-240.
+Groups with 5,000 employees or more and employee organizations representing school employees, regardless of the number of employees, will have their application approved or denied through the evaluation criteria described in WAC 182-30-5000.

-The PEBB Program bills employer groups monthly.
-You will receive an invoice around the 25th of each month before the month of coverage.
-Payment in-full is due by the 20th of the month of coverage.
-For example, around May 25 an invoice will be sent for June coverage.
-Payment in-full for June coverage is due by June 20.
+The SEBB Program bills groups monthly.
+You will receive an invoice around the 15th of each month before the month of coverage.
+Payment in full is due by the 5th of the month following the month of coverage.
+For example, around May 15 an invoice will be sent for June coverage.
+Payment in full for June coverage is due by July 5.

-You are expected to provide your own PEBB Program account maintenance.
-Groups with more than 75 employees must manage entering account information into the PEBB Program insurance system (PAY1).
-The PEBB Program provides training.
+You are expected to provide your own SEBB Program account maintenance.
+Groups must manage entering account information into the SEBB Program insurance system.
+The SEBB Program provides training.

-Once your group joins the PEBB Program, participation is required for at least one full year and may only terminate at the end of a plan year, which the PEBB Program has identified as the end of December for employer groups.
-HCA will consider requests for mid-year terminations that meet criteria in Policy #90-1.
+Once your group joins the SEBB Program, participation is required for at least one full year and may only terminate at the end of a plan year, which the SEBB Program has identified as the end of December for employer groups.
+HCA will consider requests for mid-year terminations.

-Employer groups that cancel their participation with the PEBB Program assume responsibility for the continued insurance of any employees on COBRA or continuation of coverage and all retirees per WAC 182-08-245(6).
+Employer groups that cancel their participation with the SEBB Program assume responsibility for the continued insurance of any employees on COBRA or continuation coverage.
+Retirees cease to be eligible for PEBB retiree insurance coverage as of the last day of the contract and may continue enrollment as described in WAC 182-12-5120.